 Yialos beach is backed by some fantastic tavernas, souvenir shops and small supermarkets.
 A little further along, you’ll find takeaways.
 From the beach, you can walk to the Ios marina where you can spot the superyachts.
 It’s also possible to walk up the old donkey trail to Ios Chora on the hill above.
 Regular bus services run from the port to Ios Chora and the resort of Myopotos.

 Related Post: One day in Ios | A day trip itinerary

 Island Hopping in Greece

-Island hopping is a great way to see the most of Greece with kids.
-This summer, I visited the Cyclades islands with my 12 month old.
+Island hopping is a great way to see most of Greece with kids.
+This summer, I visited the Cyclades islands with my 12-month-old.

 Rather than doing day trips to other islands, island hopping gives you more time in each place and you can see a lot more of Greece than on a package holiday. you can even plan your trip around the best beaches!

 To find out more about island hopping in Greece, read our experience of island hopping in the Cyclades here or read the best islands in Greece for families here.
 You can also read some guides to some of my favourite islands Kefalonia – Zakynthos – Ios – Naxos and Santorini by clicking the links.